 Mr. Robinson returned to the firm following five years’ service as Associate Director-Counsel for the NAACP Legal Defense and Education Fund (LDF).
 While at LDF, he continued his work at the intersection of law and policy, including helping lead the successful effort to reform California’s Three Strikes law through a ballot initiative and playing important roles in multiple legislative efforts including the inclusion of civil rights protections in the Affordable Care Act and advancing criminal justice reform measures before the Senate and House Judiciary Committees.

-Following his return to the firm, Mr. Robinson has remained active in public service and pro bono work at the firm includes representing the charities Reprieve and Reprieve US in their death penalty and international human rights work, and having served as a consultant to the Conviction Integrity Unit of the District of Columbia U.S. Attorney’s Office – the unit charged with reviewing innocence claims brought by previously convicted individuals.
+His public service and pro bono work at the firm includes representing the charities Reprieve and Reprieve US in their death penalty and international human rights work, and having served as a consultant to the Conviction Integrity Unit of the District of Columbia U.S. Attorney’s Office – the unit charged with reviewing innocence claims brought by previously convicted individuals.
 Mr. Robinson also is active with the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, including having previously served as Co-Chair and participating in litigation and advocacy to protect funding for public schools.